 Rahmon Coupe was appointed an Independent Director on 15 May 2013.
-Mr Coupe has more than 30 years' experience in the areas of corporate management, intellectual property management, contract negotiation, business development and engineering and has worked across a diverse range of industries, including information technology, life sciences and public broadcasting.
-Mr Coupe has held various project and engineering management roles for government research-based organisations, including the Defence Science and Technology Organisation (DSTO).
+Mr Coupe has 37 years' experience in the areas of corporate management, intellectual property management, contract negotiation, business development and engineering and has worked across a diverse range of industries, including information technology, life sciences and public broadcasting.
 Mr Coupe holds an Honours Degree in Electrical and Electronic Engineering from the University of Adelaide.
 He is currently a member of the Audit & Risk Committee and the Remuneration & Nominations Committee.

-Mr Coupe beneficially holds 1,192,178 shares as at 28th August, 2023.
+Mr Coupe beneficially holds 1,341,200 shares as at 26th August, 2024.

-Mike Southard, Non-executive Director
+Mike Southard, Director

-Mr Southard was appointed as an Executive Director on 2 July 2018 and completed his Executive role in December 2019.
+Mike Southard was appointed as a Director on 2 July 2018 and completed his Executive role in December 2019.
 Mike spent 26 years with Alcon Laboratories of Fort Worth, Texas, as Vice President of the Global Surgical business.
 During Mike's tenure, the Alcon business grew dramatically from US\$85 million to US\$2.4 billion of sales per year.
 Prior to this, he was an Executive with Beecham Laboratories (now SmithKline Beecham), and Cooper-Vision, which was acquired by Alcon Laboratories.
 Mike is currently actively involved in ophthalmology, dermatology and orthopaedics through his consulting company based in Portland, Oregon, USA.
 He has vast experience in both the International and US markets and maintains important contacts with many of the world's key opinion leaders in all areas of eye surgery.
 Mike holds a Bachelor of Science from Oregon State University and an Executive MBA degree from Stanford University.

-Mr Southard beneficially holds 20,000 shares as at 28th August, 2023.
+Mr Southard beneficially holds 20,000 shares as at 26th August, 2024.